South Florida Sends Cedella Marley Booker Home: A Loving Tribute in Word, Song, and Dance

 Cathy Hamilton, long-time family friend and attorney, delivered a heartwarming poem she had written called “One More Day.”
 She went over decades of memories, sharing laughter and heartache, and ended with asking for ‘just one more day.’

-Jimmy B played piano throughout the remembrances, and continued as the Delou Africa Dance Ensemble entered the stage.
-Drummers and song filled the Garden House as the graceful dancers, all dressed in white, delivered a energetic set of movement, honoring Mother B in a tradition that she loved and respected.
+Jimmy Malcolm played piano throughout the remembrances, and continued as the Delou Africa Dance Ensemble entered the stage.
+Drummers and song filled the Garden House as the graceful dancers, all dressed in white, delivered an energetic set of movements honoring Mother B in a tradition that she loved and respected.
 The guests were filled with the spirit and rose to their feet to return the love and show appreciation for a beautifully executed performance.

 A 20-piece choir appeared in the aisles and delivered a tribute that would honor Mother B’s gospel roots.
 The hand-clapping choir had guests clapping and smiling, and the room was filled with the blessed love of Mama’s presence.

 This was followed by a video interview from Mother B’s 81st birthday celebration in July 2007.
 The group was hushed as Ms. B’s voice filled the room and her smiling face filled the screen.
-Son Richard Booker provided the interview, and it was a beautiful tribute to his mother, and a special gift to her family, friends, and fans gathered in the room.
-The video ended with her famous raucous laugh that has filled people’s hearts with joy, and will remain there forever.
+Son Richard Booker provided the interview–a beautiful tribute to his mother and special gift to all her family, friends, and fans gathered in the room.
+The video ended with Ms. B’s famous raucous laughter that has filled people’s hearts with a joy that will remain there forever.

 The realization that this was our final time with Mother B was heightened as the time came to take her from the Garden House.
 Bound for home, bound for glory, bound to join her sons at Nine Mile, Mother B left behind a sea of smiles and tears.
 And, for those of us so honored to be present, blessed to bid farewell, she left us a lifetime of love and memories.